 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Saint Paul area if you find it challenging to find therapists accepting new clients.

 When you're ready to search, search for 'therapist near me in Saint Paul and scroll through the options.
-Next, consider your goals for the gender of your therapist, the type of therapy they're most experienced with, and their specialty.
-Finally, choose a therapist located near you in the city of Saint Paul or elsewhere in Ramsey or the state of Minnesota.
+Next, consider your goals for the gender of your psychotherapist, the type of therapy they're most experienced with, and their specialty.
+Finally, choose a therapist located near you in the city of Saint Paul or elsewhere in Howard or the state of Nebraska.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Saint Paul due to a higher cost of living.

-Some therapists in the state of Minnesota may work on a sliding scale, meaning they'll factor in your income and charge what you can afford per session.
-With BetterHelp therapists serving the city of Saint Paul and elsewhere throughout the state of Minnesota you can expect significantly more affordable options, with sessions ranging from $60 to $90 per week (billed every four weeks).
+Some counselors in the state of Nebraska may work on a sliding scale, meaning they'll factor in your income and charge what you can afford per session.
+With BetterHelp therapists serving the city of Saint Paul and elsewhere throughout the state of Nebraska you can expect significantly more affordable options, with counselor sessions ranging from $60 to $90 per week (billed every four weeks).

 Online therapists, including the US-based therapists above, can work with people like you in or around Saint Paul to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.

 Through BetterHelp, you can partake in video, phone, or live chat sessions with your licensed therapist.
 You can work through various symptoms, receive worksheets, and sign up for mental health webinars.
 Additionally, the BetterHelp app offers a journaling feature.